Zündapp K800 German Military Motorcycle Vulcan 1/35

 This handle is thin and easily broken, must be careful handling.

-The leather seat and the side trunks are painted with dark brown and black, washing and blending.
+The leather seat and the side trunks are painted dark brown and black, washing and blending.

 I don’t want this much rusty, light weathering is nice, I think.